Black Catcher - Instrumental Remake from Black Clover

 Shiro Neko

-I met Shiro Neko some time ago thru Fiverr platform, where I offer some music production services, and I've been doing some tracks for her since then.
-She make this kind of songs covers, and anime is one of my passions, so I really enjoy doing these instrumentals.
+I met Shiro Neko some time ago through the Fiverr platform, where I offer music production services.
+Since then, I’ve worked on several tracks for her.
+Shiro Neko creates beautiful song covers like this one, and since anime is one of my passions, I truly enjoy creating these instrumentals.

-If you want to get the stems or a stereo mix of this instrumental version of Black Catcher song contact me here
+If you want to get the stems or a stereo mix of this instrumental version of Black Catcher, you can contact me here.

 Black Catcher